keleven-uk/pyMP3duplicate/README.md

     Added the ability to ignore certain duplicates files, these may be files with the same artist, title and duration [or close] but are in fact not the same track.

+    Added the ability to match the song artist / title using the Soundex algorithm, to add a sort of fuzzy matching.
+Also will ignore any leading 'the'.
+Also, the matching is done with lower case strings. i.e The Sweet will match Sweet and Led Zeppelin should match Led Zeplin.

 To install dependences pip -r requirments.txt